webix-hub/docs/data/desktop/export_png.md

 Export to PNG
 -------------------

-To export data from a component into a PNG file, you need to call the **toPNG()** method.
+To export a component into a PNG file, you need to call the **toPNG()** method.
 The method takes the next parameters:

 - **id** - (string) the id of the exported view
 - **name** - (string) optional, the name of an exported png file